flopezag/SDM.SQLgeneration/README.md

 # SDM.SQLgeneration

-Python Server to generate a SQL Schema based on the model description of a Smart Data Model
+Python Server to generate a SQL Schema based on the model description of a Smart Data Model.

 # Create a Python Virtual Environement

-Please note that this is a python 3.11 project, to install it chech this [link](https://www.python.org/downloads/).
+Please note that this is a Python 3.11 project, to install it, check this [link](https://www.python.org/downloads/).

 To create a virtual environment in Python using the `venv` module, the following command can be executed in the terminal: